 So, you have water damage.
 What happens next?

 Remember: even minimal water damage can be a serious issue for your company, and restoration isn’t something you should attempt on your own.
-This means the first step is to contact a professional water damage restoration company that specializes in restoring commercial properties after water damage.
+This means the first step is to contact a professional water damage restoration company that specializes in restoring commercial properties such as warehouses after water damage.